victor-timofei/discord-arch/README.md

 A Discord container image based on Arch Linux

 ## Runing it
-Unfortunately currently Discord requires X11.
-Currently this image only supports running as a user with UID 1000.
-Currently the sound is not working.

 ```bash
 xhost +local:* # allow unauthenticated connections via the unix socket.